Academic Advising Office

 We're Here To Serve Students!

-The mission of the Academic Advising Office is to provide services to assist students in achieving academic goals and personal success.
+AAO exists to assist you the student in achieving your academic goals and personal success.
 The Academic Advising Office is here to assist you with your course scheduling and degree planning questions.

 Call 770-484-1204 ext.
 5754, Monday through Friday, between the hours of 9:00 a.m. and 4:00 p.m., to talk with an advisor or to schedule an on-campus appointment.
 You can also reach an Academic Advisor via email at AAO@LutherRice.edu.